This course can also be presented face to face in-house or via live in-house webinar.

 - Key messages to conclude: What is the optimal number?

-- Never leave the room without feeling you have given everything you wanted to share
+- Never leave the room without ….
+Where you must plan to be, post-meeting

 - What may happen next?